 - Fresh herbs (dill, parsley, green onions) & Greek yogurt, for serving

 - Preheat large deep non-stick skillet on medium heat and swirl oil to coat.
 Add onion and cook for a few minutes, stirring occasionally.
-Increase heat to medium – high, add turkey and cook for 10 more minutes, breaking into small pieces and stirring occasionally.
+Increase heat to medium – high, add turkey, oregano and thyme; cook for 10 more minutes, breaking into small pieces and stirring occasionally.

 - Reduce heat to low – medium, add cabbage, cover and let it cook for a few minutes so it will be easier to stir.
 Add tomato sauce, diced tomatoes, rice, water, salt, pepper and stir well.
 Bring to a boil, cover, reduce heat to low and cook for 55 – 60 minutes.
 Do not open!
 Check if rice is cooked and if not (mine was) add 1/4 cup water, cover and cook for another 5 – 10 minutes.
 Serve warm topped with Greek yogurt and herbs.